Shlomi Eldar

-Shlomi Eldar (Hebrew: שלומי אלדר; born February 11, 1957), is an Israeli television journalist and film maker.
-He is a correspondent at Israeli Channel 13 News.
+Shlomi Eldar (Hebrew: שלומי אלדר; born February 11, 1957) is an Israeli television journalist and film maker.
 He served as a reporter and editor for Channel 1 between 1990 and 2003 and a reporter for News 10 on Gaza Strip affairs from 2003 to November 2012.

 Biography

 Eldar began his career as a radio broadcaster on "Reshet Gimel."
 In 1990 Eldar began working as a journalist for Channel 1 as a reporter for educational affairs.
 Shortly afterward, he was transferred to the position of South correspondent, focusing on events happening in Southern Israel.
 Fluent in Arabic, Eldar began his involvement in Palestinian affairs when he was sent to cover the Oslo accords.
 He was later transferred to work as a political reporter and correspondent for special affairs.